UPR Sexual Rights Database

 Contents:

-Continue considering the accession to the ICCPR.
+Continue considering the accession to the ICESCR.

 • State Under Review: